Adam-D-Lewis/Sevens_Alg_Writing_Competition/README.txt

 return_suits - returns the suit order in a list ['clubs', 'diamonds', 'hearts', 'spades'] (I'm using it kind of like a global variable)

-win_condition - returns True if any player has 0 cards in his hand.
+win_condition - returns True if any player has 0 cards in his or her hand.

 PyCharm Installation
 ---------------------